-American-Style meatloaf gets a flavor boost from the addition of ground Italian sausage, plenty of finely chopped herbs and vegetables, and a sweet and tangy glaze.
+The secret to tender, moist, and flavorful American-Style meatloaf is to use ground beef AND sausage, plus plenty of finely chopped herbs and vegetables, and a sweet and tangy glaze.

-- 2 carrots, peeled, ends trimmed, and cut into 1-inch chunks
+- 1 carrot, peeled, ends trimmed, and cut into 1-inch chunks

 - 1 rib celery, ends trimmed and cut into 1-inch chunks